-One recurring challenge for the report card has been the data collection in terms of full participation by all NYSBA members.
-The rates of participation are low, as evidenced by the percentage of members who have not provided gender, race/ethnicity, sexual orientation or physical disability data.
-Non-participation rate includes both members who have "declined to answer" each and every question and non-responsive members from the table below.
+One recurring challenge for the report card has been with the collection of data in terms of full participation by all NYSBA members.
+The rates of participation are low as evidenced by the percentage of members who have not provided gender, race/ethnicity, sexual orientation or physical disability data.
+The non-participation rate includes both members who have "declined to answer" and non-responsive members from the table below.